kubernetes-sigs/gateway-api/docs-src/index.md

 # Introduction

-Service APIs is an open source project, working under [SIG-NETWORK][sig-network], that is evolving service networking APIs within the Kubernetes ecosystem.
-Service APIs are the user interfaces you use to expose your Kubernetes applications - Services, Ingress, and more.
+Service APIs is an open source project managed by the [SIG-NETWORK][sig-network] community.
+The project's goal is to evolve service networking APIs within the Kubernetes ecosystem.
+Service APIs provide interfaces to expose Kubernetes applications - Services, Ingress, and more.

 ### What is the goal of Service APIs?

-Service APIs aims to improve these interfaces by making them more expressive, extensible, and role-oriented while remaining as generic routing APIs that have many implementations and broad industry support.
+Service APIs aims to improve service networking by providing expressive, extensible, role-oriented interfaces that are implemented by many vendors and have broad industry support.

-Service APIs are really a collection of API resources - `Service`, `GatewayClass`, `Gateway`, `HTTPRoute`, `TCPRoute`, and so on.
-These resources are used together to model a wide variety of different networking use-cases.
-See [API Concepts](concepts.md) to learn more about the API model.
+Service APIs is a collection of API resources - `Service`, `GatewayClass`, `Gateway`, `HTTPRoute`, `TCPRoute`, etc. Together these resources model a wide variety of networking use-cases.

 ![Service API Model](./images/api-model.png)

-How do the Service APIs improve upon current standards like Ingress?
+How do Service APIs improve upon current standards like Ingress?

-- **More expressive** - They express more core functionality for things like header-based matching, traffic weighting, and other capabilities that were only possible through custom means in the Ingress spec.
+- **More expressive** - They express more core functionality for things like header-based matching, traffic weighting, and other capabilities that were only possible in Ingress through custom means.
-- **More extensible** - They allow for custom resources to be linked at multiple layers within its resources.
+- **More extensible** - They allow for custom resources to be linked at various layers of the API.
 This allows for more granular customization at the appropriate places within the API structure.
-- **Role oriented** - They are broken into API resources that map to the types
+- **Role oriented** - They are separated into different API resources that map to the common roles for running applications on Kubernetes.
-of roles that commonly deploy and configure load balancing.
 - **Generic** - This isn't an improvement but rather something that should stay the same.
-Just as Ingress is a universal specification with [numerous implementations](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), Service APIs are designed to be a portable specification for many implementations.
+Just as Ingress is a universal specification with [numerous implementations](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/), Service APIs are designed to be a portable specification supported by many implementations.

 Some other notable capabilities include …